IgorBondezam/Card-Magic-Spring/README.md

 ## 🏁

 ### To Start
-- Run `./gradlew clean build` to build the project, setup de dependencies and create a `.jar`
-- Execute the docker compose up.
+- Execute the `docker compose up`.
-  - This will start the database and the spring project.
+  - This will start the database, compile and start the spring project.
-  - The values of hots, ports, user and password is in `docker-compese.yml`
+  - The values of host, ports, user and password is in `docker-compese.yml`
 ---
 ### Here you are some end-points